 Real Estate Web Data has always been a blend of intuition and common sense.
 Both buyers and investors are always on the lookout for the best property off which to make the most profit.
-But being slow in your approach would mean losing out to your competitors, which is where data comes in.
+But being slow in your approach would mean losing out to your competitors, which is where web scraping real estate data comes in.
 Most people who have taken a course on machine learning or neural networks would remember the Boston Housing problem as one of the first problems that they had solved.
 In this particular problem, people are provided with a data set of houses with different features and attributes.
 In real life too, people have started to use data (which they usually crawl from real-estate listing websites) to predict prices of houses when they are buying or selling, or renting a property.
 Many real-estate websites have integrated these algorithms and are providing these estimations as paid services.

 Assessing Property Value